 Annotations are searched by typing in a keyword.
 Annotations are provided for each title and include a synopsis summarizing the book's subject, content, story line, and characters.
-Annotations may also suggest a link to a particular standard, or mention sensitive subject matter.
+Annotations may also suggest a link to a particular standard.
 California authors, illustrators, and settings are noted, if known.

 Grade Level Span

 One of five grade level designations is listed indicating the appropriate audience for a particular title.
 Grade levels are determined by factors such as interest level, curriculum connections, readability level, and links to the English-Language Arts Content Standards for those grades.
 Titles have been divided into the following grade-level spans: